kalaspuffar/snok/README.md

 The core of this project is that the database is the master.

+Features we support:
+- Handle CRUD for entities using primary key

-Features we will implement.
+Features we will implement:
 - Auto generate entities
-- Handle CRUD for entities using primary key
 - Return objects from select statements with joins

 This project will be implemented fully open source and with as lean license as possible,